• Skip to primary navigation

 You can actually mop this on, and when cooking over a live fire, that’s what I do.
 Use a food-safe brush or mop dipped into your mop liquid and sop it over the meat.

-For ease, use a squirt bottle with the mixture already inside to quickly spritz the meat and not keep the grill open too long.
+For ease, use a spray bottle with the mixture already inside to quickly spritz the meat and not keep the grill open too long.
 This helps the grill hold a steady temp instead of major fluctuations that happen if you let too much hot air out.

 Start by prepping the pork.
 Remove it from the packaging and pat it dry.

-Then whisk the spices together for the rub and mix the ingredients for the injection and the mop to have everything ready.
+Then whisk the spices together for the spice rub and mix the ingredients for the injection and the mop to have everything ready.

 At this point, go prep your Traeger or pellet grill for smoking.
 Take the extra time to line the area below the grates with foil for easy clean-up later and make sure the drip bucket or pan is in place.